danielavornic/oop-labs/lab1/README.md

 ## Implementation

-My laboratory includes the functionalities for the working system (10 grade), besides the logging operations.
+My laboratory includes the functionalities for the working system (10 grade), with some invalid input error handling.
 The main program is in the Main class.

 **Notes:**